 The benefits of real estate investments offer investors long-term financial security.
 The rewards of this investment will pay you financially for a long time if you have a constant cash flow.
 Owning a rental property can give investors a sense of security due to the property’s increase in value over time.
 As land and buildings appreciate, the value of your property will almost definitely rise.
 There is no guarantee, however, that the value will continue to climb continuously.
 That is why, before signing a contract on the home of your dreams, it is usually a good idea to do extensive research on the neighbourhood.

 One of the perks of investing in real estate is the tax savings of owning a rental property.
 This is one of the main reasons why so many individuals want to invest in real estate.
-Self-employment tax does not apply to rental income, for example.
 Depreciation, insurance, maintenance repairs, travel expenses, legal fees, and property taxes, among other things, are all eligible for tax benefits.
 Real estate investors are also entitled to lower tax rates on their long-term investments.
+Remember that if you invest in UK property that you always need to declare your income to HMRC even if you are a non-resident landlord.

 Generating passive income